 Zoroastrian places of worship are sometimes called fire temples.
 Each fire temple contains an altar with an eternal flame that burns continuously and is never extinguished.

 Dakhmas have been illegal in Iran since the 1970s.
 Many Zoroastrians today bury their dead beneath concrete slabs, though some Parsi in India still practice sky burials.
-The last dakhma still in operation is located near Mumbai, India.
+A dakhma remains in operation near Mumbai, India, for example.

 Thus Spoke Zarathustra

 Many Europeans became familiar with Zoroastrian founder Zarathustra through the nineteenth century novel Thus Spoke Zarathustra by German philosopher Friedrich Nietzsche.

 In it, Nietzsche follows the prophet Zarathustra on his travels.
 Some have called the work “ironic,” since Nietzsche was an avowed atheist.

 British musician Freddie Mercury, lead singer for the rock band Queen, was of Parsi descent.
 Mercury, born Farrokh Bulsara, practiced Zoroastrianism.
 Mercury died of complications from AIDS in 1991, and his London funeral was performed by a Zoroastrian priest.

 Zoroastrian god Ahura Mazda served as the namesake for Japanese automaker Mazda Motor Corporation.
 The company hoped that an association with the “God of Light” would “brighten the image” of their first vehicles.